ossf/alpha-omega/Mentorship/Software Requirements - Analyzer.md

   - [ ] Triage Portal isn't available
 	- [ ] Perform 3 Retry Attempts, then default to stdout
   - [ ] Triage Portal does not support or issue with the formatting
-  - [ ] User hasn't supplied enough information to connect to triage portal
+  - [x] User hasn't supplied enough information to connect to triage portal
-- [ ] Error should be returned to the user via stdout with a standard log message and HTTP error code, if necessary.
+- [x] Error should be returned to the user via stdout with a standard log message and HTTP error code, if necessary.
   - If error occurs on the triage portal, then user should get the HTTP code plus error message
-- [x] Should be able to scan all packages (with a Focus on being more or less compatible with JavaScript [npm], Java [maven] and Python [PyPi])
+- [x] Should be able to scan all packages (with a Focus on being more or less compatible with JavaScript [npm], Go (Golang) [go] and Python [PyPi])

-### Use Case 2
+### Use Case 2 - Goes beyond scope of the analyzer and is regarded as a completely different component
 - [ ] Running assertion on a package should be supported by environment variables
   - [ ] For frequent and/or cadence, support an assertionReport option to always run the assertion report
 - [ ] Running assertion on a package should be supported by passing as an parameter when running the ./runtools.sh command